-The summer heat was too impatient and decided to sneak in a little earlier than usual (for all my foreign readers, it is currently Spring at the moment in Australia and Summer is not expected for another 2 months, so this 37°C/100°F was very unexpected and overwhelming) and it made spending a day at the Zoo, which is pretty exhausting already, even more tiring but the heat didn’t stop me!
+The summer heat was too impatient and decided to sneak in a little earlier than usual (for all my foreign readers, it is currently Spring at the moment in Australia, and Summer is not expected for another 2 months, so this 37°C/100°F was very unexpected and overwhelming) and it made spending a day at the Zoo, which is pretty exhausting already, even more tiring but the heat didn’t stop me!

-Mum took the lead as we went past the alligators, camels and emus but there were still no meerkats in sight.
+Mum took the lead as we went past the alligators, camels, and emus but there were still no meerkats in sight.
 We arrived at the kangaroo area and I couldn’t say no, especially because we had just bought a bag of food to feed all of the ‘interactive’ animals.

 I was surprised, not only by the fact that these particular kangaroos were albino but at how much they loved eating ice cream cones!
-Before I knew it the food was gone and the kangaroos no longer seemed to be interested with my company.
+Before I knew it the food was gone and the kangaroos no longer seemed to be interested in my company.

 Monkeys… turtles… MEERKATS!!!
 WE FOUND THEM!
 The monkey show was on but this was so much better!
 I could have spent the whole day there, I never wanted to leave but Mum on the other hand was not as thrilled about those ideas as I was.

-I am not saying she didn’t enjoying watching these furry little creatures scurry around but she just didn’t enjoy it as much as I did and I could understand that, I feel the same way about having to clean the house.
+I am not saying she didn’t enjoy watching these furry little creatures scurry around but she just didn’t enjoy it as much as I did and I could understand that, I feel the same way about having to clean the house.

 After putting mum through an hour of meerkat watching it was only fair that she got to drag me through the bird aviary.
 I should add that I was somewhat frightened by this because of past experience where a bird in a very similar aviary decided to take a chunk out of my Dad’s neck and I am quite happy with my neck and would prefer it to stay intact.

-Wombats, lizards and koalas, My zoo day was over.
+Wombats, lizards, and koalas, My zoo day was over.

 - If you are with other people make sure you consider their wants and needs as well as your own.

-We learn so many things during our lifetime, often from some of the most expected places but no matter who by or where these lessons are learnt, it is the way you embrace them that makes all the difference.
+We learn so many things during our lifetime, often from some of the most expected places but no matter who by or where these lessons are learned, it is the way you embrace them that makes all the difference.